deva666/Peko/README.md

 }
 ```

-Or use one of the extension functions on Activity or a Fragment:
+Or use one of the extension functions on an Activity or a Fragment:
 ```kotlin
 launch {
     val (grantedPermissions) = requestPermissionsAsync(Manifest.permission.BLUETOOTH)